rust-lang/rust-wiki-backup/Note-development-policy.md

 ## Contributions and commit access

-If you are already have <a href="http://www.mozilla.org/hacking/commit-access-policy/">Level 1 Access</a> to commit within the Mozilla project you may commit directly to this repository.
-Email one of the existing authors and ask for commit access if you want to be contributing quickly and regularly this way.
+We request that contributions are made via pull request and review.
+Core contributors (those with direct push access to github.com/mozilla/rust.git) will review and integrate your work.
+Note that **everyone gets reviewed**, even those with direct push access.
+Eventually we hope that the "final" push to the repository will happen via an automatic integration script that performs pre-push testing (to ensure we never push any regressions) but our automation is not yet clever enough to do that.

+If your contribution is nontrivial, we ask that you [file a Mozilla "committer agreement"](https://www.mozilla.org/hacking/notification/).
+This is a short (1-page) legal agreement that asserts certain claims of originality, absence of conflict with other agreements, and similar terms associated with licensing and authorization.
+If you already have Level 1 or higher commit rights within the Mozilla project, you have already filled out such a form.

+Direct push access to the github.com/mozilla/rust.git repository should only be necessary if you want to take on review, integration and other "janitorial" work as part of your day-to-day contribution to the project.
+If so, please discuss it with the other core contributors through IRC or email.

+## Pull request procedure

-More likely is a fork and pull request, for which you will need a Github account; if you're unclear on this process, see Github's documentation on [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](https://help.github.com/articles/using-pull-requests).
+To make a pull request, you will need a Github account; if you're unclear on this process, see Github's documentation on [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](https://help.github.com/articles/using-pull-requests).
 Pull requests should be targeted at Rust's `incoming` branch (note that by default Github will aim them at the `master` branch) -- see "Changing The Commit Range and Destination Repository" in Github's documentation on [pull requests](https://help.github.com/articles/using-pull-requests).
 Before pushing to your Github repo and issuing the pull request, please do two things:

 1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local changes against the `incoming` branch.
 Resolve any conflicts that arise.
 2. Run the full Rust test suite with the `make check` command.
 You're not off the hook even if you just stick to documentation; code examples in the docs are tested as well!